heisenburger/ws/_posts/2016-04-21-feminism-is-a-ramp.md

 <p style="text-align: center;">&#8729; &#8729; &#8729;</p>

-When I look at this ramp — of feminism, of equality, of realisation — I see different ways of dealing with the society around us.
+<span class="drop-cap">W</span>hen I look at this ramp — of feminism, of equality, of realisation — I see different ways of dealing with the society around us.
 Living within the system, or fighting against it.

 Surviving, or flourishing.